 “What are you talking about?
 Does anyone worry about their wallet right after they’ve returned from a trip?
 It’s fine, eat up!”

-“That’s right, ‘stuff your guts and squash what's bugging you’, cheers!”
+“That’s right!
+‘Stuff your guts and squash what's bugging you’, cheers!”

 “Ah, right, cheers!”

 Repeating one of the clan’s popular idioms, the uncle made a toast.
-At the very least Terra sincerely shared the sentiment, and pints filled with beer-like met each other with a clink, yellow bubbles fizzing.
+At the very least, Terra sincerely shared the sentiment, and pint glasses filled with beer-like met each other with a clink, yellow bubbles fizzing.
+The three ate and drank to their hearts' content, and once they had finally cleared their plates, returned to their talk.

 “Well, that’s the thing, you know.
 We can handle things one way or another with food, and it's not like we're running out.”